Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

-In conclusion, we demonstrate that all the key feature of superconductivity in the underdoped cuprates can be described quantitatively in the strong binding limit, without use of any free parameter.
+In conclusion, we demonstrate that all the key features of superconductivity in the underdoped cuprates can be described quantitatively in the strong binding limit, without use of any free parameter.
 The $d$-wave symmetry is found to originate from the renormalized kinetic energy, and the observed superconductivity can be understood as a superfluid of a dilute real-space hole pairs.
-Our result explains the lack of superconductivity at $\delta < \delta_{QCP}$ via quantum fluctuation associated with incoherent local $p$-wave pairs.
+Our result explains the lack of superconductivity at $\delta < \delta_c$ due to quantum fluctuation associated with incoherent local $p$-wave pairs.
 In the underdoped regime, a large effective mass enhancement of the hole pairs is found responsible for the observed weak phase stiffness.
 Finally, the observed $\delta=5.2\%$ QCP is found dictated by the divergence of the effective mass of the hole pairs, which also make sense the dramatic reduction of diamagnetic response (the Nernst effect) near the QCP.
-These successes support strongly a simple description of phase fluctuating dominant superfluidity for the underdoped cuprates and enable further reconciliation of seemingly contradicting experimental conclusions in the field.
+These successes support strongly a simple description of bosonic condensate for the underdoped cuprates and enable further reconciliation of seemingly contradicting experimental conclusions in the field.

 We acknowledge useful discussions with Maxim Khodas and Chris Homes, and comments from Alexei Tsvelik and Weiguo Yin.
 This work was supported by the U.S. Department of Energy, Office of Basic Energy Science, under Contract No. DE-AC02-98CH10886.